nick-randal/UsefulCSharp/Randal/Randal.Core.Testing/Readme.md

 - Optional overrides for *OnSetup OnTeardown* for less typing
 - Given and Then automatically cleaned up before each test
 - When assumes the *Creating* action will be done first and can be ommitted, however if Creating is provided then it will not be called automatically.
+- UnitTestBase is agnostic of testing framework.
+- XUnitTestBase is purpose built to accomodate the XUnit framework.

 ```csharp
 using FluentAssertions;